lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)<!-- -->

-Note that arrows are shown if the limits of the CIs are not included within xlim.
+Note that arrows are shown if the limits of the confidence intervals are not included within *xlim*.

-There are further options for the reference line and we can shift the x-axis if the gap at the bottom is too large.
+There are further options for the reference line and we can shift the x-axis if the gap at the bottom is too large:

 ``` r
 xtitle<-list(x=0.86,y=0.6,textl="Group 1 better  ",textr="  Group 2 better")